Foods to Gain Weight

 1. Healthy Fats

-According to some studies, trans fats are less likely to be kept as body fat while following a higher-calorie diet.
+Trans fats are unhealthy and should be avoided; instead, focus on consuming unsaturated fats.
 These healthy fats include healthy plant-based fats and omega-3 fatty acids.

 Moreover, compared to processed fats like oils and butter, fats from whole foods such as nuts and seeds tend to be packed with extra nutrients.
 The top healthy fat foods include: